 Answering and rejecting a call

-- Swipe in any direction to answer the incoming call. - Swipe in any direction to decline an incoming call.
+- · Swipe in any direction to answer an incoming call. - · Swipe o in any direction to decline an incoming call.

-▶ Tap or swipe the Decline with message if you want to send a message to the caller.
+\cdot Swipe $\ extstyle =$ if you want to decline a call and send a message to the caller.